The Different Types Of Counseling Styles

 Cognitive Behavioral Therapy (CBT)

 Cognitive behavioral therapy (CBT) combines both cognitive therapy and behavioral therapy and focuses on how a person's thoughts, emotions, and behaviors are interconnected.
 By identifying the pattern between these three key components, the patient develops an understanding of how his thoughts, emotions, and behavior all influence each other.
-The patient is able to pinpoint the destructive thoughts that create negative emotions, which fuel problematic behavior.
+The patient can pinpoint the destructive thoughts that create negative emotions, which fuel problematic behavior.
 The patient then learns how to restructure the way he thinks to develop healthier thoughts, beliefs, and behaviors.

 Interpersonal therapy is a form of therapy that helps an individual understand the dynamics of communication and interpersonal relationships.
 Interpersonal therapy targets communication and interpersonal behavior to help the patient understand how he contributes to the struggles and emotional issues he faces.
 The premise of interpersonal therapy is if you can improve interpersonal behavior and communication, you will receive more support and acceptance from others and from yourself, which will help improve overall mood and reduce emotional issues.